-The representatives of the 70+ G4 Alliance member organizations form the Permanent Council.
-Convening the membership is a core function of the G4 Alliance, and our Permanent Council gatherings provide unique opportunities for sharing knowledge, coordinating strategy and activities, and building professional relationships.
+Representatives of the 70+ G4 Alliance member organizations form the Permanent Council.
+Our Permanent Council gatherings provide unique opportunities for sharing knowledge, coordinating strategy and activities, and building professional relationships.
 The Permanent Council holds a monthly virtual meeting and two in-person meetings annually.
-The semiannual meeting held in May, in conjunction with the World Health Assembly, brings together representatives of the World Health Organization (WHO), national governments, and global NGOs to share up-to-date information on health policy priorities and build advocacy skills.
+The semiannual meeting held in May, in conjunction with the World Health Assembly, brings together representatives of WHO, national governments, and NGOs to share up-to-date information on health policy priorities and build advocacy skills.

 A second membership meeting in November is hosted by a G4 Alliance member organization.
 These meetings focus on the host country's SOTA care context and priorities.
-In the last three years, the G4 Alliance membership was hosted in 2024 by Northwest School of Medicine in Peshawar, Pakistan, in 2023 by Smile Train and the Cleft Leadership Center Centrinho Bauru in Brazil, and in 2022 by the Royal College of Surgeons in Ireland in Dublin.
+In the last three years, the G4 Alliance membership was hosted in 2024 by Northwest School of Medicine in Peshawar, Pakistan, in 2023 by Smile Train and the Cleft Leadership Center Centrinho Bauru, Brazil, and in 2022 by the Royal College of Surgeons in Ireland in Dublin.

 In Dublin, G4 Alliance members engaged with allies in the corporate sector, including innovative companies in surgical equipment and information technology.
-In 2023, SOTA care experts and government leaders joined the G4 Alliance in Bauru to address the challenges of delivering emergency, critical and operative (ECO) care for rural and indigenous populations, in Brazil and regionally.
-The 2024 meeting in Peshawar elevated community engagement and regional ownership in SOTA care, showcasing commitments to advance the National Surgical, Obstetric, and Anaesthesia Plan of Pakistan, hospital level data collection and quality improvement through the Operative Encounter Registry, and patient-led advocacy initiatives.
+In 2023, SOTA care experts and government leaders joined the G4 Alliance in Bauru to address the challenges of delivering emergency, critical and operative care for rural and Indigenous populations in Brazil and regionally.
+The 2024 meeting in Peshawar elevated community engagement and regional ownership in SOTA care, showcasing commitments to advance the National Surgical, Obstetric, and Anaesthesia Plan of Pakistan, hospital-level data collection and quality improvement through the Operative Encounter Registry, and patient-led advocacy initiatives.